 Payments to families and children

-The Department of Employment Affairs and Social Protection provides social welfare payments to support families and specifically children.
+The Department of Social Protection provides social welfare payments to support families and specifically children.
 There are many different types of families and social welfare payments are designed to support those most in need of financial assistance.

 Child Benefit is the most common payment to families with children.
 You are entitled to it if you have dependent children that meet the criteria.

 Other payments depend on your family circumstances and other factors, such as whether you have enough PRSI contributions or you are on a low income.